MassimoCimmino/pygfunction/README.md

 ## Requirements

-*pygfunction* was developed and tested using Python 2.7.
+*pygfunction* was developed and tested using Python 2.7 and supports Python 3.6.
 In addition, the following packages are needed to run *pygfunction* and its examples:
 - matplotlib (>= 1.5.3), required for the examples
 - numpy (>= 1.11.3)